Well-posedness for mean-field evolutions arising in superconductivity: Introduction

-\subsubsection{Statement of the main results}
+\subsection{Statement of the main results}

 Global existence and regularity results are summarized in the following theorem.
 Our approach relies on proving a priori estimates for the vorticity $\omega$ in $\Ld^q(\R^2)$ for some $q>1$.
-For the compressible model~\eqref{eq:limeqn2}, such estimates are only obtained in the parabolic regime, hence our limitation to that regime.
-In parabolic cases, particularly strong estimates are available, and existence is then established even for vortex-sheet data, thus completely extending the known theory for~\eqref{eq:LZh} (see~\cite{Lin-Zhang-00,S-Vazquez-14}).
-Note that the additional exponential growth in the dispersive estimate~\eqref{eq:flat1} below is only due to the forcing $\Psi$.
+For the compressible model~\eqref{eq:limeqn2}, such estimates are only obtained in the parabolic regime, hence our limitation to that setting.
+In parabolic cases, particularly strong estimates are available, and existence is then established even for vortex-sheet initial data, thus completely extending the known theory for~\eqref{eq:LZh} (see~\cite{Lin-Zhang-00,Serfaty-Vazquez-14}).
+Note that the additional exponential growth in the boundedness effect~\eqref{eq:flat1} below is only due to the forcing $\Psi$.
 In the conservative incompressible case, the situation is the most delicate because of a lack of strong enough a priori estimates, and only existence of very weak solutions is expected and proven.
-As is standard in 2D fluid mechanics (see e.g.~\cite{Chemin-98}), the natural space for the solution $v$ is $\Ld^\infty_\loc(\R^+;\bar v^\circ+\Ld^2(\R^2)^2)$ for a given smooth reference field $\bar v^\circ:\R^2\to\R^2$.
+As is standard in 2D fluid dynamics (see e.g.~\cite{Chemin-98}), the natural space for the solution $ v$ is $\Ld^\infty_\loc(\R^+;\bar v^\circ+\Ld^2(\R^2)^2)$ for a given smooth reference field $\bar v^\circ:\R^2\to\R^2$.